Discovery and development of cephalosporins: Mechanism of action

 PBP are responsible for cross-linking in the bacterial cell wall.
 They make peptide bonds between lysine and alanine.
-Cephalosporins bind into the reaction site of PBP’s rendering the enzyme unable to cross-link the bacterial wall giving bactericidal activity.
+Cephalosporins bind into the reaction site of PBP's rendering the enzyme unable to cross-link the bacterial wall giving bactericidal activity.

 The bactericidal effects of β-lactam antibiotics are achieved through inhibition of the bacterial cell wall synthesis.
 The cell wall of both gram-positive and gram-negative bacteria is a tight covalently bound and cross-linked peptidoglycan network and essential for bacterial growth, cell division and cellular structure.
 Therefore, bacteria need enzymes that can cleave the cell wall during bacterial growth and cell division.
 The cell wall of bacteria is built up in two steps from the outside of the cell.
-In the first step, molecules of disaccharide units linked with peptides on their ends are transported from the cytoplasm of the bacteria and joined together on the outside of the wall by a transglycolase.
+In the first step, molecules of disaccharide units linked with peptides on their ends are transported from the cytoplasm of the bacteria and joined on the outside of the wall by a transglycolase.
 In the second step, a transpeptidase links together long polysaccharide chains which are linked together through peptide bonds.
 The amino acid sequence of D-alanyl-D-alanine is recognized by the transpeptidase at the end of the peptide chain.
 The enzyme cleaves off the alanine on the terminal end and joins the remainder to a peptide chain from an adjacent polysaccharide.
 This transpeptidation reaction is inhibited by β-lactam antibiotics like cephalosporins.
 Because of this inhibition the antibiotics are most effective when the bacteria are in the logarithmic phase of growth, where then they are synthesizing the cell wall.
 If the bacteria are in the stationary phase of growth, then there is no wall synthesizing in progress, and the antibiotics have much lower effect.

 Although the mechanism of action for β-lactam antibiotics is not completely known they are believed to exert their mechanism of action by mimicking the structure of the transition state of the chemical reaction when the transpeptidase is bound to the D-alanyl-D-alanine sequence.
 These proteins are often referred to as penicillin binding proteins (PBP).
 Opening of the β-lactam ring by a serine residue in the enzyme binding site leads to covalent binding of the antibiotic molecule with the active site of the enzyme.
 The result is an inactive irreversibly bound enzyme-complex which is incapable of further cell wall synthesis and the cell will die from osmotic-lysis.